sebdalgarno/blog/content/post/git-alias.md

 title: Pushing like a dream with git alias
 ---

 For years I have staged, committed and pushed via the RStudio Git interface.
 It works!
 But it can be time-consuming when you are doing it a lot.
-And is not very dreamy.
+And it's not very dreamy.
 And I've been trying to use my mouse less.
-My breaking point to find an alternative method was while building this blog (with [blogdown R package](https://bookdown.org/yihui/blogdown/)).
-Every time `blogdown::build_site()` is run many files are changed, all of which can be staged, committed and pushed at once without much thought.
+It would be better to do this in the terminal.

 <img src="https://media.giphy.com/media/V2nkKhmFoblp408Ar9/giphy.gif" style="display: block;
   margin-left: auto;
   margin-right: auto;
   width: 80%;"/>

-I stumbled across [this stack overflow question](https://stackoverflow.com/questions/2419249/how-can-i-stage-and-commit-all-files-including-newly-added-files-using-a-singl), which suggests doing this from the command line to stage and commit all files
+While searching for a solution, I stumbled across [this stack overflow question](https://stackoverflow.com/questions/2419249/how-can-i-stage-and-commit-all-files-including-newly-added-files-using-a-singl), which suggests doing this from the command line to stage and commit all files

 ```
 git add -A && git commit -m "rebuild site"